 The assignment this week has two parts:

 - Using GeoServer and the techniques learned in this lesson, serve some of your term project data as a WMS, using a custom style you've made using the SLD Cookbook or QGIS.
 This can be a single layer or a group layer, but it should use custom styling that goes beyond the GeoServer default style.
-Assemble a word processor document with a report containing the following and submit it to the Lesson 4 (part 2) drop box:
+To receive the final 1 point for this part of the assignment, it is expected that you manually edit the SLD code to realize one of the more advanced styling options not covered in the lesson that you can find in the cookbook (see rubric).
+Assemble a word processor document with a report containing the following:

 - a description of the layer you served;